A Sublimation Printing machine in working

 Its works by turning solid dye particles into a gas that permeates the surface of the substrate, creating a permanent image.
 The process involves three steps: printing the image onto sublimation paper, transferring the image onto the substrate using a heat press, and cooling the substrate to fix the dye.

-Exploring the Different Types of Sublimation Printing Techniques
+Types of Sublimation Printing Techniques

 As a sublimation researcher, I can explain the different printing methods.
 It is a popular digital technique that transfers dye onto various substrates, including textiles, ceramics, and metals.
 The dye process involves printing images onto special paper and then transferring the image onto the substrate using heat and pressure.